EricomSoftwareLtd/Shield/Kube/README.md

 ### 2. Install Kubectl

-On the first (Rancher) machine, run these commands to install Kubectl:
+Kubectl is used for running commands on Kubernetes clusters.
+For more details, see [here] (https://kubernetes.io/docs/reference/kubectl/overview/).

+Install Kubectl on the first machine, where Rancher is installed (the Linux Master).
+Run these commands:

 ```bash
 curl -s -o install-kubectl.sh https://raw.githubusercontent.com/EricomSoftwareLtd/Shield/Staging/Kube/scripts/install-kubectl.sh